elsewhencode/project-guidelines/README.md

 * Before making a Pull Request, make sure your feature branch builds successfully and passes all tests (including code style checks).

     _Why:_
     > You are about to add your code to a stable branch.
 If your feature-branch tests fail, there is a high chance that your destination branch build will fail too.
-Additionally you need to apply code style check before making a Pull Request.
+Additionally, you need to apply code style check before making a Pull Request.
 It aids readability and reduces the chance of formatting fixes being mingled in with actual changes.

 * Use [this](./.gitignore) `.gitignore` file.